Henri Rolin: The Rolin family

-The Rolin family of Belgium descended from Louis Rolin, ‘the bastard of Aymeries’, the son of Nicolas Rolin (1376-1462), Chancellor of the Dukes of Burgundy.
+The Rolin family of Belgium descended from Nicolas Rolin (1376-1462), Chancellor of the Dukes of Burgundy.

 Henri Rolin came from a branch of this family which had settled in Ghent and already included many lawyers.

 His grandfather was Hippolyte Rolin (1804-1888), a barrister who defended the Orangists before the Brussels Court.
 He also had a political career as a municipal councillor, alderman, president of the Liberal Association of Ghent, and later as Minister of Public Works from 1848 to 1850.
 He married the daughter of Jean-Baptiste Hellebaut, a renowned professor and lawyer.
 The couple had 18 children.

 His father, Albéric Rolin (1843-1937), was a doctor of law, a barrister and President of the Ghent Bar.
 He also taught at the University of Ghent and was a member and president of the Institute of International Law.
 He wrote several works on international law, modern law, and war.

 His uncle, Gustave Rolin-Jaequemyns (1835–1902), founded the Institute of International Law, and the Journal of International Law and Comparative Legislation.
 He also served as a member of the House of Representatives and as Minister of Internal Affairs.

 His cousin, Edouard Rolin-Jaequemyns (1863-1936), son of Gustave Rolin-Jaequemyns, was Minister of Internal Affairs, a member of the Permanent Court of International Justice, and President of the Institute of International Law.

 Henri was the sixth of eight children.
 His siblings were Marguerite Rolin (1882-1968), Germaine Rolin (1883-1965), Hippolyte-Charles Rolin (1885-1914), Louis Rolin (1886-1915), Albéric Rolin (1888-1954), Gustave-Marc Rolin (1892-1918) and Lucie Rolin (1894-1921).

 Their mother, Sylvie Borreman (8 October 1853 – 29 December 1937), was a woman of strong character, devoted to the education of her children.
 She instilled in them values such as family solidarity and a sense of duty.
 They were raised in the Christian faith while belonging to a liberal milieu, which was rare at the time.